SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 |Swap      |RAM |Swap ON|
 |Root      |HDD |ext4   |

 Now we can start partitioning the disk.
-Run the "cfdisk" utilty to do that.
+Run the "cfdisk" utility to do that.

 ```bash
 $ cfdisk /dev/sdX